Communicating Work Schedule and Locations

 If you work remotely, consider adding a recurring appointment to your calendar and select a "show as" status for the appointment as "Working Elsewhere."
 In Outlook's Scheduling Assistant, time ranges with this appointment will still display your schedule as available to invite to meetings.

-• In Outlook, select the Calendar module, then New Appointment
+• In Outlook, select the Calendar module, then New Appointment (Classic Outlook) or New Event (New Outlook)

 • Select Ok.